CenturyLinkLabs/ctlc-docker-wordpress-serf/README.md

-ctlc-docker-wordpress
+ctlc-docker-wordpress-serf
 ==================

-Base docker image to run a WordPress
+Base docker image to run a WordPress with Serf built-in

 Usage
 -----

-To create the image `ctlc/wordpress`, execute the following command on the ctlc-docker-wordpress folder:
+To create the image `ctlc/wordpress-serf`, execute the following command on the ctlc-docker-wordpress-serf folder:

-	sudo docker build -t ctlc/wordpress .
+	sudo docker build -t ctlc/wordpress-serf .

 Running the WordPress Container
 ------------------------